jhisham/school-lib/README.md

 ### 3. Install requirements

-We'll install all app dependancies in the requirements.txt file *You may have noticed that we're using DJango 3.2.
+We'll install all app dependancies in the requirements.txt file *You may have noticed that we're using Django 3.2.
 That's because some 3rd-party packages are still not updated to use Django >= 4.0, so we'll use Django 3.2 instead.*

 ```
 pip install -r requirements.txt